skojaku/qstest/README.md

   You can use your quality function of individual communities.
 See ["How to provide my quality function to qstest"](#how-to-provide-my-quality-function-to-qstest).

- * `sfunc`  - Size function of individual communities.
+ * `sfunc`  - Name of the function providing the size of individual communities.
 Following quality functions are available:
     * qs.n - Number of nodes in a community,
     * qs.vol - Sum of degrees of nodes in a community.

     You can use your measure of the size of a community.
 See ["How to provide my measure of community size to qstest"](#how-to-provide-my-measure-of-community-size-to-qstest).

- * `cdalgorithm` - Algorithm for finding communities.
+ * `cdalgorithm` - Name of the function providing communities in the network.
 Following algorithms are available:
     * qs.louvain_algorithm - [Louvain algorithm](http://perso.crans.org/aynaud/communities/index.html),
     * qs.label_propagation - [Label propagation algorithm](https://networkx.github.io/documentation/stable/reference/algorithms/generated/networkx.algorithms.community.asyn_lpa.asyn_lpa_communities.html#networkx.algorithms.community.asyn_lpa.asyn_lpa_communities).